fujiokayu/grepIntel/memory-bank/activeContext.md

 - Supporting both English and Japanese for reports and analysis
 - Separating LLM prompts and report templates into different directories
 - Using a hierarchical approach for pattern management (language + framework)
+- Implementing a strategy pattern for LLM clients to support multiple providers
+- Using a factory pattern for LLM client creation based on environment variables